 Of the two cameras under consideration, the Canon 1Ds Mark II features a full frame sensor and the Olympus E-1 a Four Thirds sensor.
 The sensor area in the E-1 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the 1Ds Mark II has a native 3:2 aspect ratio, while the one in the E-1 offers a 4:3 aspect.

 With 16.6MP, the 1Ds Mark II offers a higher resolution than the E-1 (4.9MP), but the 1Ds Mark II nevertheless has larger individual pixels (pixel pitch of 7.21μm versus 6.78μm for the E-1) due to its larger sensor.
 Moreover, the 1Ds Mark II is a somewhat more recent model (by 1 year and 2 months) than the E-1, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Feature comparison: Canon 1Ds Mark II vs Olympus E-1